 You've found that perfect make and model.
 You've picked out your new trim.
 You're so close to owning the vehicle of your dreams, but what about financing?
 There are tons of nuisances that customers may face when seeking auto financing, but with just a little research, you can avoid every one!
-Learn all about the common mistakes when applying for a car loan, and consider contacting CashMax for all your loan needs.
+Learn all about the common mistakes when getting started with a car loan, and consider contacting CashMax for all your loan needs.

 When it comes to buying a car, have you done your homework?
 Before you get behind the wheel of your vehicle, be sure to set your budget and stick to it.
 Customers need to figure out how much they can afford, including both payments and financing rates.
 Don't forget to check your credit report and FICO score!
 Once your budget is set, you're ready to take the next steps.